pvcraven/syllabi/source/CMSC-150.rst

 something like that.

 Exceptions: Time during Spring Break isn't counted towards the seven days.
-All assignments and regrades must be in by Wednesday April 25 at 12:15 pm, even if you didn't get seven days.
+All assignments and regrades must be in by Wednesday May 1, 12:15pm , even if you didn't get seven days.

 Course Assessment